bluzky/relysium/README.md

 This is my customization to fit my workflow.
 And it is a huge code changes.
 So I don't want to bother @lanceberge, because maybe the original version fit his workflow

-** Special thanks to @lanceberge for your original work on this package, and Claude AI which help me to actualize my ideas** (Because I'm not good at Elisp :D)
+**Special thanks to @lanceberge for your original work on this package, and Claude AI which help me to actualize my ideas** (Because I'm not good at Elisp :D)

+**2. Elysium is under GPL-3 license but your Relysium is under MIT license?**
+I only learn the idea from Elysium and rewrite the whole things: the prompt, the diff algorithm, the buffer management, transient menu, logic to patch the changes.
+And also I want people to be free to make any changes.

 **Enjoy seamless code suggestions and management with Relysium!**